alexanderthclark/Stats1101/book/_build/html/_sources/centerspread.md

 $$ \text{root mean square size of a list} = \sqrt{\frac{1}{n}\sum_{i=1}^n x_i^2} $$

 The r.m.s. doesn't change if you change the sign on any of the numbers.
 It says something about the typical absolute size of a number in the list.
 The average of the absolute values would also do that, but as {cite}`freedman2007statistics` says, "it fits in better with the algebra [statisticians] have to do."
+Squaring helps us ignore the sign, we average to get some notion of what's typical, and then we take the square root to return to the original units.

 ### The Standard Deviation